Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

   - Conduct monthly recognitions.
   - Gather feedback and adjust the process as needed.
 - **Added:** Develop and introduce new recognition categories based on community feedback and ensure evaluation of their impact on engagement.
-  - Introduce new recognition categories based on community input.
+  - **Added:** Introduce new recognition categories based on community input.

 **Execution Plan:**